The Naples of Japan, Kagoshima and Sakurajima volcano

 Sakurajima volcano

 We arrive in beautiful Kagoshima, the Naples of Japan.
 Not meaning pizza and espresso, but a seaside town lying at the feet of a volcano, the Sakurajima.
-The volcano is the other side of the Bay of Kinko.
+The volcano is on the other side of the Bay of Kinko.
 Being not really interested in the city itself we hop on the first ferry across the bay.

 There’s one boat every 30 minutes or so, the price should be cheap but we don’t exactly know, we didn’t pay, nobody asked for tickets.